typodgrafiki/portfolio-js/README.md

-# Portfolio &#8226; Projekt JS
+# Portfolio &#8226; JS Project

-## Autor
+## Author
 - [Grzegorz_Kocik]

-### Wprowadzenie
+### Introduction
-Projekt jest jedną ze stron portfolio.
-Głównie skupiam się w nim na elementach w czystym JavaScript.
-Korzystam jedynie z biblioteki [crypto-js] w formularzu logowania.
+The project is one of the portfolio pages, mainly focusing on elements in pure JavaScript.
+The only library used is [crypto-js] for the login form.

-### Technologie
+### Technologies
 - HTML
 - CSS
 - JavaScript

-### Użyte biblioteki
+### Used Libraries
 - [crypto-js]

-#### Spis treści
-- Szybki Quizz.
-Pytania pobierane z obiektu w js.
-- Pobieranie bazy filmów (API).
-Wykorzystanie fetch do pobrania filmów poprzez API.
-Dodana możliwość polubienia wyników.
+#### Table of Contents
+- Quick Quiz.
+Questions retrieved from an object in js.
+- Movie database retrieval (API).
+Using fetch to retrieve movies through API.
+Added ability to like results.
-- CSS Grid - manipulacja.
-Manipulacja klasami.
+- CSS Grid - manipulation.
+Class manipulation.
-- Upload pliku.
-Manipulacja DOM, animacja.
-- Zmień kolor tej sekcji.
-Zabawa.
-- Nie klikaj tego przycisku.
-Zabawa
+- File upload.
+DOM manipulation, animation.
+- Change the color of this section.
+Fun.
+- Do not click this button.
+Fun.
 - Background Video.
-Video odtwarzane jako tło, start w momencie ukazania się video w polu widzenia.
+Video played as background, starting when the video is in the field of view.
-- Logowanie.
-Wykorzystuje algorytm SHA-256 [crypto-js], nie posiada informacji login/password w funkcji.
+- Login.
+Utilizes SHA-256 algorithm [crypto-js], does not have login/password information in the function.

 [Grzegorz_Kocik]: <https://github.com/typodgrafiki>
 [crypto-js]: <https://github.com/brix/crypto-js>